 Primary Objectives

-To validate the effect medical radiation exposure from I-131 therapy on the incidence of secondary cancer
+To validate the effect medical radiation exposure from I-131 therapy in thyroid cancer patients on the incidence of secondary cancer

 Research methods

 Study Design

 This study will be a retrospective, observational cohort study.
 We define ‘retrospective’ to mean the study will use data already collected prior to the start of the study.
 We define ‘observational’ to mean there is no intervention process in this study.
 We define ‘cohort study’ to mean that compare of two cohorts, a treatment and comparator cohort, and assess for the occurrence of the outcomes of interest from each cohort.